-Before his conversion, the Apostle Paul was a blasphemer and a violent persecutor of Christians, yet by God’s grace, he was not only forgiven, but appointed to preach the Gospel.
+Before his conversion, the apostle Paul was a blasphemer and a violent persecutor of Christians—yet by God’s grace, he was not only forgiven but also appointed to preach the Gospel.
 The awareness of his sin kept Paul humble and filled with gratitude to God.
 Alistair Begg assures us that the same grace that transformed Paul is available to us today.

 12I thank him who has given me strength, Christ Jesus our Lord, because he judged me faithful, appointing me to his service, 13though formerly I was a blasphemer, persecutor, and insolent opponent.
 But I received mercy because I had acted ignorantly in unbelief, 14and the grace of our Lord overflowed for me with the faith and love that are in Christ Jesus.
 15The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.
 16But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life.
 17To the King of the ages, immortal, invisible, the only God, be honor and glory forever and ever.4 Amen.

 18This charge I entrust to you, Timothy, my child, in accordance with the prophecies previously made about you, that by them you may wage the good warfare, 19holding faith and a good conscience.
 By rejecting this, some have made shipwreck of their faith, 20among whom are Hymenaeus and Alexander, whom I have handed over to Satan that they may learn not to blaspheme.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.